MysterDru/Node-Indeed-API/README.md

-﻿#Node Indeed API
+# Node Indeed API (Deprecated)

-﻿
+---

+The project I originally created this library for hasn't been active for a long time.
+As a result, I am not maintaining this project.

+---

-﻿This is a small library for interacting with the Indeed API via node.js.
+This is a small library for interacting with the Indeed API via node.js.

-﻿As the Indeed API only supports 2 endpoints, there are 2 operations you can perform in the library.
+As the Indeed API only supports 2 endpoints, there are 2 operations you can perform in the library.

 - Job Search
 - Get Jobs

-###Usage
+### Usage

 An instance of the api can be invoked by calling getInstance() and providing it your publisher id.